Chinese Society Halls on Maui

 At their peak, there were six Chinese Society Halls on Maui.
 Operated by the Gee Kung Tong Society, these halls were created to provide services to immigrant Chinese workers, mostly working for the sugarcane plantations.
 All provided religious and political help, in addition to mutual aid.
-Only the Wo Hing Society Hall in Lahaina and the Ket Hing Society Hall in Kula have survived.
-Both were placed on the Hawaii State Register of Historic Places on July 30, 1982, and placed on the National Register of Historic Places on November 15, 1982.
-The Chee Kung Tong Society Hall was placed onto both State and Federal registers, but collapsed in 1996.
+Only the Ket Hing Society Hall in Kula has survived.
+It were placed on the Hawaii State Register of Historic Places on July 30, 1982, and placed on the National Register of Historic Places on November 15, 1982.
+The Chee Kung Tong Society Hall & Wo Hing Society Hall was placed onto both State and Federal registers, but both suffered different fates; the Chee Kung Hall collapsing in 1996 & the Wo Hing Hall destroyed in the 2023 Hawaii wildfires.

 Purpose

 In 1852, many Chinese were brought to work on Hawaii's sugar plantations, mainly single men.
 When their contracts expired, some stayed behind and took up other trades.
 Due to the influx and distance from mainland China, Chinese Tong societies sprouted up to provide Chinese religious and political help, in addition to mutual aid, friendship, and funerary benefits upon death.

 Six clubhouses or "Halls" were built.
 Two survive to this day, while the others have disappeared.